Chief Executive Officer

 One of the UK’s leading experts on crime and justice policy, Harvey brings a wealth of experience from a decade spent working in government, academia and parliament.
 Prior to joining Crest, Harvey spent four years advising on home affairs policy for the Labour Party and was a deputy director at the Prime Minister’s Strategy Unit, where he led several major strategic reviews on behalf of a series of UK prime ministers affecting policy reform.

-- Led major strategic reviews for the Prime Minister’s Strategy Unit leading to changes in policy and practice, including troubled families (2011), police reform (2010, 2009), organised crime (2009), youth offending (2008) and mental health (2008).
+Led major strategic reviews for Tony Blair, Gordon Brown and David Cameron, including troubled families (2011), police reform (2009), organised crime (2009), youth offending (2008) and preventing extremism (2006)

 Completed research on international organised crime as a Fulbright Scholar for Harvard University.